christo-pr/react-legra/README.md

 **Using `<Board />` Component:**

-This works pretty much the same as the Referenced render, but to avoid the use of multiple `ctx` prop on all of your components
+This works pretty much the same as the Referenced Render, but you can avoid the use of multiple `ctx` prop on all of your components

 ```js
 import React from 'react'